hujanais/crypto-pump-detector/README.md

 3.  git clone the source to the pi but since we don't have dotnet installed on the pi yet, just build the application from a laptop.
 I just use gitbash from my computer and run it on the pi as a networked drive. dotnet publish -c release
 4. docker run --rm -it mcr.microsoft.com/dotnet/core/sdk:3.1 dotnet --info [docker image will be downloaded if it is not installed yet]

+# Updates
+I did run the bot for about 1 month and was actually up $450 at one point but soon pretty much gave most of the gains back.
+Not unexpected I suppose.
+Anyhow, then a friend asked to re-run the bot with Heikin-Ashi analysis which I didn't even know what it was until he told me so I figure why not give it a test run with a very small bank.
+I also added a visualizer to view the Heikin-Ashi candles mostly for debugging.